 According to 2012 National Highway Traffic Safety Administration (NHTSA) statistics, 12 million auto accidents occur each year.
-While the majority of those are categorized as “fender benders”, resulting in relatively minor damage and rarely in major injuries, 42,000 people still die each year in serious crashes, of which, almost half are due to drunk drivers.
+While the majority of those are categorized as “fender benders”, resulting in relatively minor damage and rarely in major injuries, 42,000 people still die each year in serious crashes, of which almost half are due to drunk drivers.
 It’s important to be aware of the state laws regarding automobile insurance and financial responsibility, so you can make sure you have the right kind of coverage.

 1. Rear-end crash

 No matter the cause, this type of collision will always be your fault.
 As the driver in the rear, it’s your responsibility to control your vehicle and stop, if needed.
 You can often expect a whiplash claim by the driver you hit to follow.
-If you have collision insurance, you’re covered.
+If you have a collision insurance policy, you’re covered.

 2. Chipped or cracked windshield

 You can be driving innocently along and a truck up ahead sends a rock flying at your windshield cracking it.
 The replacement is covered by your comprehensive insurance, but a deductible will apply.

 3. Damage to a parked vehicle

 This can involve a number of scenarios – from a ding caused by an opening car door to a parked car being hit by another driver.
 Either way, the claim will be paid under your collision coverage, whether it’s your fault or not.
 If the damage is due to a hit-and-run, the repairs may be covered under your uninsured motorist coverage.